-There were no grants of options in the years ended December 31, 2011 and 2010.
-Total compensation cost related to incentive stock options for the years ended December 31, 2011 and 2010 was \$5,000 and \$40,000, respectively.
-Compensation expense was allocated such that \$5,000 and \$38,000 is included in selling, general, and administrative expenses for the year ended December 31, 2011 and 2010, respectively, and \$2,000 is recorded in cost of sales for the year ended December 31, 2010.
-There was no tax benefit recorded for this compensation cost as the expense primarily relates to incentive stock options that do not qualify for a tax deduction until, and only if, a disqualifying disposition occurs.
+There were no grants of options in the years ended December 31, 2012 and 2011.
+Total compensation cost related to incentive stock options was \$5,000 for each of the years ended December 31, 2012 and 2011.
+Compensation expense from incentive stock options is included in selling, general, and administrative expenses.
+There was no tax benefit recorded for this compensation cost as the expense relates to incentive stock options that do not qualify for a tax deduction until, and only if, a disqualifying disposition occurs.

-During the year ended December 31, 2011, Core Molding Technologies received approximately \$379,000 in cash from the exercise of stock options.
-The aggregate intrinsic value of these options was approximately \$681,000.
+During the years ended December 31, 2012 and 2011 Core Molding Technologies received approximately \$81,000 and \$378,000, respectively, in cash from the exercise of stock options.
+The aggregate intrinsic value of these options was approximately \$144,000 and \$681,000, respectively, in each of those years.
 The intrinsic value of a stock option is the amount by which the market value of the underlying stock exceeds the exercise price of the option.
-Tax benefit received as a result of disqualified dispositions was \$207,000 and \$29,000 for the years ended December 31, 2011 and 2010, respectively.
+Tax benefit received as a result of disqualified dispositions was \$52,000 and \$207,000 for the years ended December 31, 2012 and 2011, respectively.